11 Top-Rated Attractions in Cortona & Easy Day Trips

 Convento delle Celle

-The Convento delle Celle, above a stream on the slopes of Monte Sant'Egidio, is a complex of monks' cells, the first of which were built by St. Francis of Assisi between 1211 and 1221.
-The saint chose this isolated spot in the woods as one conducive to prayer and contemplation and was soon joined there by followers, including Fra Elia da Cortona, who was to succeed the saint as head of the Franciscan order.
+Definitely the most popular of the places to visit near Cortona, the Convento delle Celle sits above a stream on the slopes of Monte Sant'Egidio.
+St. Francis of Assisi built the first of this complex of monks' cells between 1211 and 1221.
+The saint chose this isolated spot in the woods as one conducive to prayer and contemplation and was soon joined here by followers, including Fra Elia da Cortona, who was to succeed St. Francis as head of the Franciscan order.
 You can see the little church, built in 1573, and a number of cells.
 From here, there is an excellent view of Cortona on its hilltop.

 Location: Località Le Celle, Corona